-- 5.2 The temporary transportation cargo in the passenger compartment including on passenger seats shall only be approved when the operator can demonstrate that the conditions described in 4. and the technical guidance which can be found in Annex 1 of this guideline document can be fulfilled. - 5.3 Transport of cargo in the passenger cabin under a design change approval
+- 5.2 The temporary transportation cargo in the passenger compartment including on passenger seats shall only be approved when the operator can demonstrate that the conditions described in 4. and the technical guidance which can be found in Annex 1 of this guideline document can be fulfilled.
+A design change approval is not a prerequisite for the issuance of an Exemption.
+However, certain design data may support the process. - 5.3 Transport of cargo in the passenger cabin under a design change approval